FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 ```bash
 $ svn ci -m 'Release 42.1.2'
 ```

-15. Now update the Stable Tag in the `readme.txt` in the git repo

-Set it to `42.1.2` the new release tag.

 16. `git add` and `git commit` all that would have been changed so far: